sassoftware/saspy/saspy/doc/source/install.rst

 The connection can be to a local SAS installation or a remote IOM Workspace server running on any supported platform.

+ATTN, as of saspy version 3.3.3, the classpath is no longer required!
+The 4 required IOM Java client jars are now included in the saspy repo, and they, along with the saspyiom.jar and the thirdparty CORBA jars will be automatically provided as the calsspath by saspy.
+This is generally all that is needed.
+If you require the 3 encryption jars, shown below, they still need to be acquired from your SAS deployment, and then if you put them in the saspy/java/iomclient directory of the saspy install, they will be included in the classpath for you.
+If you put them somewhere else, then you need to provide the whole classpath, with all jars, like before V3.3.3.

 The IOM connection method requires the following:

 * Java 7 or higher installed on your Client machine (where you're running SASPy)
 * The SAS Java IOM Client (just the jars listed below; these can be copied to your client system from wherever your SAS install is)
 * Setting the CLASSPATH to access the SAS Java IOM Client JAR files.
 * Setting the CLASSPATH to include the the saspyiom.jar file (and the thirdparty jars for Java version 9 and higher).
-* Setting the CLASSPATH to include client side encryption jars, if you have encryption configured for your IOM
+* Setting the CLASSPATH to include client side encryption jars, if you have encryption configured for your IOM Workspace server

 The ``'classpath'`` key for the configuration definition requires a little additional explanation before we get to further details.
 There are four (4) JAR files that are